studio1902/statamic-peak/docs/docs/getting-started/welcome.md

 ### A lot more additional bottles of oxygen
 ![And a lot more additional bottles of oxygen.](https://cdn.studio1902.nl/assets/statamic-peak/statamic-peak-promo-06.png)

-The Peak branding is done by Jouke Zult from [Mistral Merkactivisten](https://mistralmerkactivisten.nl).
+The Peak branding is done by Jouke Zult from [Merkactivisten](https://merkactivisten.nl).
 Thank you so much!